GCSAA Best Management Practices Grant Program

 - Environmental Best Management Practices for Virginia's Golf Courses

-In 2014, GCSAA will offer grants, through funding from the EIFG, to chapters for developing new guides, updating existing guides or for verification programs.
+GCSAA will offer grants, through funding from the EIFG, to chapters for developing new guides, updating existing guides or for verification programs.
 Grants must be submitted in accordance with the program guidelines and using the application form.
 Applications from non-golf course superintendents associations must have letters of support from the supporting golf course superintendents associations accompanying complete application forms.
-Applications for 2014 are now closed.
+Applications for 2017 grants are due by Sept.
+30. A second round of grants will be available in September.
 Grants do not require matching funds as project expenses are expected to exceed our grant allocations.
 Grant requests should not exceed $10,000.

 For more information, contact Mark Johnson, associate director, environmental programs, at 800-472-7878, ext.
 5161, or email@example.com